ikhushibisht/Parvaah/README.md

 # PARVAAH- A HELPING HAND

-A Flutter Application which has the following objectives:\n
+A Flutter Application which has the following objectives:/n
 • To sponsor a person and gain access to more information about the person they are sponsoring.\n
 • To donate funds for various causes and to various organizations.\n
 • To feed a hungry person and also add some custom amount.\n